How much do you reveal about your business plan, and to whom?

 James Perkins, who was up at Mount Sunapee last week -- but not skiing -- is the chief executive of Accentus, a New Hampshire start-up that sells software to stock traders that can translate the twitches of the Nasdaq into auditory cues.

-Goldman Sachs and Bloomberg LP.
+Perkins told me he'd been paranoid about having discussions with potential customers like Goldman Sachs and Bloomberg LP.
 Many potential customers had in-house software developers who attended meetings, and Perkins was concerned they might try to create their own version of Accentus's product.
 Patent protection was important, Perkins says, as were NDAs.

 So back to SideStep and Kayak.
 Was Barth being naïve, or were the General Catalyst partners being devious?